tonayw/rcos-status-updates/fall_2018/week_01.md

 ## Notes

 > This is an optional section for any sort of information that does not fall under any of the other categories.

+Week 2

+##Last Week's Accomplishment
+>Kept looking at documents fpr MySQL.
+Specifically on Combining tables.
+>Had a meeting in which we discussed and determined the final layout for out database tables.

+##This Week's Plan
+>Starting doing some test cases.

+## Anything Blocking?
+Not much.
+Mostly trivial bugs and errors in test codes.